By Susan Donaldson, B.A. (Hons), Animal Campaigner

 Some auctions and sales may have links to clearly labelled ‘photo albums’ showing their items, This makes it easy and quick to look through the items.
-Others may just need you to scroll through the items on the main page of the group.
-It can be confusing at first, but stick with it, as it is worth it :)
+Others may just need you to scroll through the items on the main page of the group, which can confusing at first, but stick with it, as it is worth it! :)

 There are also fund-raising events on some of these pages, such as raffles and scratch cards.

 Some events have only new or unused items, some have pre-loved items, and some have both.

 Auctions where the items all start and end at the same time take a while to sort out at the end.
 Consequently, sometimes you will find that auction pages are between auctions.